kimgoetzke/kimgoetzke.github.io/content/powershell/useful-scripts.md

-    Write-Host "dsrc   : Stop and remove all Docker containers" Write-Host "uuid   : Generate a random UUID" Write-Host "ulid   : Generate a random ULID" Write-Host "?      : Show this list of parameters" }
+    Write-Host "dsrc   : Stop and remove all Docker containers" Write-Host "uuid   : Generate a random UUID" Write-Host "ulid   : Generate a random ULID" Write-Host "ulids  : Generate a random ULID silently i.e only copy to clipboard" Write-Host "ginit  : Set Gradle init file to active or inactive" Write-Host "?      : Show this list of parameters" }